WallysFerreira/learning-rabbit-mq/README.md

 # Learning RabbitMQ

-These are notes and example files from my reading of RabbitMQ's 'Getting Started' tutorials.
+Notes and example files from my reading of RabbitMQ's 'Getting Started' tutorials.

 ## Contents